S4iz4r/Core-Keeper-simple-fishing-bot/README.md

         - You can skip these options by pressing "enter" 3 times.
         - After a couple of seconds, the bot will take control of the mouse, click on a point in the game to bring it into focus, and start fishing.
-When the assigned session minutes are completed, the bot will stop and display the details of the session, such as: trys, objects caught, fish caught, fails and a rate of catches/minute.
+When the assigned session minutes are completed, the bot will stop and display the details of the session, such as: trys, object caught, fish caught, fails and a rate of catches/minute.

 - 5- If you want to interrupt the script, you just have to press the "q" key, I recommend pressing it several times in case the script is in one of the sleep().